alexzhangs/shadowsocks-manager/README.md

     * Collect traffic statistics which can be viewed by account, node and period.
     * Show the existence and accessibility of ports in the admin.
-    * Handle the DNS recorders if using Name.com as nameserver.
+    * Handle the DNS records if using Name.com as nameserver.

 * This repo Don'ts:

     * Handle self-serviced user registration.
     * Handle bill or payment.
-    * Run additional agent on each Shadowsocks server.
+    * Need to run additional agent on each Shadowsocks server.

 ## Known Issues